ddragosd-demo-org/openwhisk-alexa-demo/docs/setup.md

   <img src="/docs/images/amazon-alexa-selection.png" height="220">

 3. Your Amazon developer account provided for the lab is most likely setup with the `Adobe Analytics Skill` under `You skills` tab.
-In this case you can fast forward to step #6 or read below for on overview on how to configure a new skill.
+In this case you can fast forward to the next part, ["Connect the action with an Amazon Alexa skill"](connect-the-action-with-an-amazon-alexa-skill), or read below for on overview on how to configure a new skill.

 4. ##### Setup general skill info
   * The `Name` field should contain something unique.